graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/index.md

 gSQL++ was designed to "glue" the ASCII art syntax of vertices, edges, and paths in languages like Cypher to SQL++.
 In doing so, existing users of not only AsterixDB but SQL as whole would be able to easily reason about gSQL++ queries.

-Readers should familarize themselves with the "Gelp" data model before proceeding.
+Readers should familiarize themselves with the "Gelp" data model before proceeding.

 ### Disclaimer